flywheel-apps/bids-fmriprep/README.md

 ### gear-FREESURFER_LICENSE (optional)
 Gear argument: Text from license file generated during FreeSurfer registration.
 Copy the contents of the license file and paste it into this argument.

+### gear-writable-dir (optional)
+Gear argument: Gears expect to be able to write temporary files in /flywheel/v0/.
+If this location is not writable (such as when running in Singularity), this path will be used instead.  fMRIPrep creates a large number of files so this disk space should be fast and local.",

 ## Troubleshooting